emremreistaken/neon_evm_coolcats/README.md

 "Neon Cats" uses the ERC721 standard for NFTs.
-Neon Cats is an NFT project that enables user to has enjoy time.
+Each token minted from this contract represents a unique Cool Cat.
+This contract is deployed on NeonEVM.
+The contract address of the 'NeonEVM CoolCats' is 0x15883162dcb574bf049cd0821779124d24d5ea46.
+You can see the transactions carried out on this contract via NeonScan.

 Here's a breakdown of what the contract and its functions do: